Is glycine the safest medicine? Glycine: application features and side effects

 • headache attacks.

-Glycine must be taken strictly according to indications
+Glycine should be taken strictly according to indications

 Glycine overdose in a child

-Symptoms of a violation of the dosage of the drug in children does not differ from the symptoms in adults:
+Symptoms of drug dosage violations in children do not differ from symptoms in adults:

 • drowsiness;